The rain on the avenue des Champs Elyssés was getting heavier this late October evening.

 ‘Same question, Hugh.
 Were you culpable in this matter?’

 ‘Let me get my breath a moment.’
 She placed a hand over his, he spoke slowly.
-‘You went home by taxi … I ordered a cab for myself, stayed for one more coffee … and then took the cab home. … I’d thought of phoning Jean and Francine and saying I wasn’t coming down … then I thought I would just drive down … to be honest, I thought it was more conducive down there to feeling sorry for myself.’
+‘You went home by taxi … I ordered a cab for myself to go home … I’d thought of phoning Jean and Francine and saying I wasn’t coming down … then I thought I’d just drive down … to be honest, I thought it was more conducive down there to feeling sorry for myself.’
 He paused for breath.
 ‘I packed a few things and headed south.’

 ‘Nothing unusual at that point?’

-‘Nothing whatever but then again … I was preoccupied with you for obvious reasons … it was just after Orly that I saw this lorry coming up from behind … quite fast and I assumed he’d pass me … he should have gone into the middle lane but he honked and honked … I put it down to his having a sort of momentum … not wanting to slow before hills.’
+‘Nothing whatever but then again, I was preoccupied with you for obvious reasons … it was just after Orly that I saw this lorry coming up from behind … quite fast and I assumed he’d pass me … he should have gone into the middle but he honked and honked behind me … I put it down to his having a sort of momentum … not wanting to slow before hills.’

 ‘There are no hills just there.’